The third (current) house from a circa 1907 postcard

 Earlier Houses: Two earlier houses on the site of the current house burned down.

-House & Family History: The house that James I visited in 1603 burned in the late 18th century and was replaced by James Wyatt's house of 1780-85, which, in turn, also burned (in 1870) and was replaced by the current late 19th-early 20th century house.
+House & Family History: The house that James I visited in 1603 (the first house) burned in the late 18th century and was replaced by James Wyatt's house of 1780-85 (the second house), which, in turn, also burned (in 1870) and was replaced by the current late 19th-early 20th century house (the third house).
 Thomas Archer also made plans for Hurstbourne, 1699-1700, which probably remained unexecuted.
 In 1936 the 8th Earl of Portsmouth sold Hurstbourne to the Finnish textile magnate and ambassador to the Court of St. James's, Ossian Donner, for £18,000.
-In 1965 much of the House, including the large Ballroom, was demolished.
+During World War II the house was occupied by the Bank of England.
+In 1965 much of Hurstbourne Park, including the large ballroom, was demolished.
 The original dower house (Farleigh House) survives and is today the seat of the 10th Earl of Portsmouth.
 Hurstbourne appears in the writings of Jane Austen, who wrote in 1800 to her sister: "I believe I drank too much wine last night at Hurstbourne.
 I know not how else to account for the shaking of my hand."
-At the end of 2000 the Donner family put Hurstbourne, and 540 acres, up for sale at the asking price of £4.75 million.
+At the end of 2000 the Donner family put the house, together with 540 acres, up for sale at an asking price of £4.75 million.

-Garden & Outbuildings: Capability Brown laid out the grounds in 1740.
-The Georgian Stableblock (listed Grade II) now forms four cottages.
-A coat of arms from a park gate at Hurstbourne was saved and installed at Farleigh House, as were Coade Stone mermaids, which now sit on the gate piers at Farleigh.
+Garden & Outbuildings: Though there was a Medieval deer park on the grounds, the park, as seen today, was laid out in the 18th century by Capability Brown.
+The Georgian stableblock (Grade II-listed) has been redeveloped into four cottages.
+A coat of arms from a park gate at Hurstbourne was saved and installed at Farleigh House (formerly the dower house for the estate), as were Coade Stone mermaids, which now sit on the gate piers at Farleigh.

 Architect: John MeadowsDate: Circa 1780-85